-.
-15 acquiring some depth of knowledge in a field chosen in consultation with an Arts and Science advisor.
-These credits may also fulfill some of the breadth requirements.

-absolute minimum required to satisfy the requirements listed above is 45; this assumes that the foreign language requirement is satisfied from high school work, the writing course is in one of the Groups A, B, or C, and that nine credits of the Area of Concentration are also from one of the Groups A, B, or C. Thus, students without language skills and concentrating in science or mathematics will need more than 51 credit hours to complete all of these requirements requirements.
+15 Fifteen credits of Arts and Science electives to be used for acquiring some depth of knowledge in a field chosen in consultation with an Arts and Science advisor.
+These credits may also fulfill some of the breadth requirements required to satisfy the requirements listed above is 45; this assumes that the foreign language requirement is satisfied from high school work, the writing course is in one of the Groups A, B, or C, and that nine credits of the Area of Concentration are also from one of the Groups A, B, or C. Thus, students without language skills and concentrating in science or mathematics will need more than 51 credit hours to complete all of these requirements.